-Obviously, cheese coming from the milk of a grass-fed animal is higher in K2 than the cheese coming from a grass-fed animal, due to the fact that most of the grass the animals eat is high in K1…
+Obviously, cheese coming from the milk of a grass-fed animal is higher in K2 than the cheese coming from a grain-fed animal, due to the fact that most of the grass the animals eat is high in K1…

-Eventually this vitamin K2 can also be found in the animals milk, which is fermented into cheese, bumping up the K2 formation even more.
+Eventually, this vitamin K2 can also be found in the animal’s milk, which is fermented into cheese, bumping up the K2 formation even more.

 Generally speaking, soft cheeses contain an average of 56 mcg of vitamin K2 (124% RDA), and hard cheeses contain 76 mcg of K2 (168% RDA).

 Egg yolks are loaded with nearly all of the necessary micronutrients.

 This includes vitamin K2, with dietary fat and cholesterol which helps with its absorption.